 \subsection{Ablation Study}

-\paragraph{Impact of number of jobs:} We evaluate \name under various scenarios with different numbers of FL jobs arriving over time.
+\paragraph{Impact of number of jobs.} We evaluate \name with different numbers of \fl jobs arriving over time.
 As the number of jobs increases, resource contention becomes more pronounced, highlighting the importance of efficient scheduling under such conditions.
 We present the average JCT speed-up with different numbers of jobs in even workload to demonstrate the effectiveness of our algorithm.
 As shown in Figure~\ref{fig:num-job}, \name consistently provides improvement across various numbers of jobs, with its benefits becoming more pronounced as the number of jobs increases.

-\paragraph{Impact of number of tiers:} We evaluate the matching algorithm's performance across varying numbers of client tiers, ranging from a single tier to multiple.
+\paragraph{Impact of number of tiers.} We evaluate the matching algorithm's performance across varying numbers of client tiers, ranging from a single tier to multiple.
 Figure~\ref{fig:num-tier} shows that increased tier granularity enhances device-to-job matching and improves performance.
 However, the gains plateau beyond a certain point, as finer tiers increase scheduling delay without yielding further reductions in response collection time.
 Thus, optimizing the number of tiers is crucial for balancing scheduling efficiency and JCT improvement.

-\paragraph{Impact of fairness knob:} We incorporated a fairness knob ($\epsilon$) to strike a balance between performance and fairness.
-We conducted an evaluation using various values of $\epsilon$, plotting the average JCT speed-up against these values in Figure~\ref{fig:fairness}.
+\paragraph{Impact of fairness knob.} We incorporated a fairness knob ($\epsilon$) to strike a balance between performance and fairness.
+We tune the value of $\epsilon$ and report the average JCT speed-up against these values in Figure~\ref{fig:fairness}.
 The results demonstrate that, as $\epsilon$ increases, the JCT speed-up tends to decrease.
 As shown in Figure~\ref{fig:ddl}, the percentage of jobs that meet the fair-share JCT increases with the $\epsilon$, where $\epsilon=$2 gives 69\% of jobs receive their fair-share JCT.
-This observation highlights the trade-off between performance and fairness within our FL resource scheduling algorithm, which can be fine-tuned by adjusting the value of $\epsilon$.
+This observation highlights the trade-off between performance and fairness within our \fl resource scheduling algorithm, which can be fine-tuned by adjusting the value of $\epsilon$.